Enjoy the Dog-Friendly Beaches in Manitoba

 Here are some supplies you’ll want to bring to keep your pooch safe — and help make the day relaxing and fun:

-- An all-weather dog bed or a dog blanket.
+- An all-weather cooling elevated dog bed.

 - A playpen that folds and opens quickly to keep small dogs safely corralled.

 - Plenty of towels.
-I love The Dirty Dog Shammy – super absorbent dog towel for quick drying.
+I love The Dirty Dog Shammy – a super absorbent dog towel for quick drying.

 - Doggie life jacket.

 - A MudBuster to clean sandy paws off at the end of the day.
+Discover how versatile the Mudbuster can be throughout the year here.
+It is one of my must-have dog items!

 Did I miss an approved dog-friendly beach or swimming area?
 Let me know in the comments!